agileware/gf-read-only/README.md

-# gf-read-only
+# Gravity Forms Read Only Fields

-Gravity Forms plugin that disables input fields which have a .gf_readonly CSS class
+Gravity Forms plugin that disables input fields which have a .gf_readonly CSS class.
+Based on https://docs.gravityforms.com/making-a-field-read-only/